kickereb/Prime-Birth/README.md

 - Outputs the list in a pandas DataFrame where each column is a month and each row is a day of the month.
 - Calculates the total number of prime birthdays for each Zodiac sign from the year 0000 to 9999.

+## Examples

+Here is an example of how to use this program:

+### Input

+Enter the year: 1999

+### Output

+In this example, `xxxxx` represents the number of prime birthdays for each Zodiac sign from the year `0000` to `9999`.
+The DataFrame shows the prime birthdays for each month in the year `1999`.
+If a day is prime, it is filled with the day number; otherwise, it is `NaN`.

 ## Future Work
 - Optimize the program to run faster.
 - Create an interactive website where users can play around with the variables.